cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 all of which will be processed immediately at resource compile-time.<br>
 Also feel free to look around the built-in effects, which are always excellent concrete examples.

-On top of GLSL, several c-style extensions are naturally introduced：
+On top of GLSL, several c-style extensions are naturally introduced:

 ### Chunk Include
-Just like the `include` directive in C/C++, you can include other shader chunks：
+Just like the `include` directive in C/C++, you can include other shader chunks:
 ```c
 #include <cc-global>
 #include "../headers/my-shading-algorithm.chunk"